Skip to content

 0.5 / 1

-The company has a commitment to the prohibition of hunting only in primary forests, areas with high conservation values, areas with high carbon reserves, wetlands, and peat soils only which applies to all suppliers.
+The company only commits to no hunting of species in primary forests, areas with high conservation values, areas with high carbon reserves, wetlands, and peat soils applies to all suppliers.

 • HCV, HCS and impact assessments HCV, HCS and impact assessments